amubits/HuggingFace-vs-Spark-NLP/README.md

-# MSBA6331 - Trends Market Place - Big Data Analytics Project: Leveraging Hugging Face's Pre-Trained Models for Advanced Text Classification
+# Big Data Analytics Project: Leveraging Hugging Face's Pre-Trained Models for Advanced Text Classification

 This repository contains the resources and notebooks for our text classification project using both Spark NLP and Hugging Face's Transformers.
 This work is completed in partial fulfillment of the requirements for the Big Data Analytics course offered by the Master of Science in Business Analytics program at the Carlson School of Management, University of Minnesota.